 Two satisfied customers, Jenna Litell, 28, and Rebecca Hale, 27, enjoyed dinner in the outdoor seating area on a Monday night.
 Litell did not know what to order for dinner, and praised the helpful waiter for his suggestion.
 “The server said the wild mushroom ravioli was one of his favorites and I took his recommendation and I cleaned my plate,” Litell said.

 Due to its attitude change, Nino’s Positano has reaped the benefits of recent success.
-The manager informs customers on their way out the door that “Nino’s” is working on opening its seventh location just north of Turtle Bay, on Second Avenue and 58th Street.
+The manager informs customers on their way out the door that “Nino’s” is working on opening its seventh location just north of

 No comments: